batherk/covid-19-clustering/README.md

 ## Prerequisites

-- Python 3.8 (or newer)
+- Python (version 3.8 or higher)
-- pip
+- Some kind of package manager.
+We recomend using [anaconda](https://www.anaconda.com/products/individual) or the default [pip](https://pip.pypa.io/en/stable/).

 ## Installing dependencies

-If you are using conda, run the following at the command-line:
+If you are using anaconda, run the following at the command-line:

 ```
 conda install --file requirements.txt
 ```

-If you have a virtual environment (venv) activated (or none at all), run the following at the command-line:
+If you are using pip, run the following at the command-line:

 ```
 pip install -r requirements.txt